 2.1 The site comprises two distinct areas of land, one being developable and the other being Green Belt, with a total area of 4.87 hectares.
 The developable land is 2.67 hectares and has frontage to Mangrove Road, where there is dense vegetation and one vehicular access point.
 A chain-link fence is located on the boundary of the eastern parcel of land.
 This part of the site is predominantly level and unbuilt upon apart from the ruins of a sports pavilion and former tennis courts.
-There are a number of trees on the site which are generally located towards the eastern, western and southern areas of this parcel.
+There were a number of trees on the site which were generally located towards the eastern, western and southern areas of this parcel.
+The applicant submitted a request to remove some of these trees as the site is in a conservation area and the tree Officer did not consider any of the trees were worthy of a tree preservation order and therefore the applicant was free to remove the identified trees.

-- 2.2 The western parcel of the site falls west towards Hagsdell Stream, which is located to the west of the site boundary.
+- 2.2 The western parcel of the site falls towards Hagsdell Stream, which is located to the west of the site boundary.
 This part of land is Green Belt and is identified as one of Hertford's Green Fingers as it separates built up areas of Hertford.
 This green wedge is generally not accessible to pedestrians as the steeply sloping land is overgrown on the eastern side of Hagsdell Stream.
-The western side of the stream is more open and backs onto the rear of the residential properties with frontage to Queen's Road. - 2.3 The red line boundary was amended on the western side of the site during the assessment of the application and some additional consultation was undertaken.
-This included the applicant putting a notice in the local paper as part of the red line boundary adjoining Hagsdell Stream is unregistered land. - 2.4 The land adjoining the site to the north is a residential development of Ashbourne Gardens that was granted planning permission in 2005 for 52 dwellings, comprising 35 private and 17 affordable dwellings.
+The western side of the stream is more open and backs onto the rear of the residential properties with frontage to Queen's Road. - 2.3 The red line boundary has been amended on the western side of the site during the assessment of the application.
+The latest amendment provides access for drainage to Hag's Dell Stream further to the south than a previous amendment.
+Additional consultation was undertaken for both redline boundary changes. - 2.4 The land adjoining the site to the north is a residential development of Ashbourne Gardens that was granted planning permission in 2005 for 52 dwellings, comprising 35 private and 17 affordable dwellings.
 The dwellings in this development include apartments, terrace houses, semi-detached houses and detached houses with varying setbacks from the common boundary.
 The height ranges from two storeys to three and a half storeys. - 2.5 Along the southern boundary of the site is Mangrove Drive, which is a private road with a landscaping strip on its northern boundary with various landscape treatments.
 This road provides access to 13 dwellings that are generally two storeys in height. - 2.6 On the eastern side of Mangrove Road is Hertford Cricket Club and open spaces of Balls Park Estate and Simon Balle School and playing fields.
 There are also the residential dwellings of Balls Park Estate including the Grade I listed 17th Century house and Grade II Historic Park and Garden.
-All of these are within the Green Belt. - 2.7 The application site is located approximately half a mile south of Hertford Town Centre and is within the Hertford Conservation Area.
+All of these are within the Green Belt.

+2.7 The application site is located approximately half a mile south of Hertford Town Centre and is within the Hertford Conservation Area.